mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Making a modular hull increases the cost of the overall hull by the percentage designated as being modular.
 For example, a 100-ton hull normally costs MCr2.
-If 30% of the ship’s hull is to be made modular, then the cost of the hull is increased to MCr2.6, which is 130% of the original cost.
-This results in 30 tons of the ship’s components being easily swapped out from mission-to-mission.
+If 30% of the ship's hull is to be made modular, then the cost of the hull is increased to MCr2.6, which is 130% of the original cost.
+This results in 30 tons of the ship's components being easily swapped out from mission-to-mission.

 MODULE